 The second option is to use the Prebid Server from your monetization partners (say, header bidding provider).
 This way you don’t need to be concerned about Servers, CDNs, optimization, technical hiccups, and SSP partnerships.

-Privacy Compliance with Prebid Server
+Is there any Privacy Compliance with Prebid Server?

 The Prebid Server can comply with GDPR, CCPA and COPPA.